heybikramjeetsingh/iChaseFTW/README.md

 👋 Hey there!
-I'm Bikramjeet Singh
+I'm Bikram Jeet Singh
 🌍 Aspiring Full-Stack Developer | 🚀 Tech Enthusiast

 💻 I’m passionate about building web and software projects that make a difference!